alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-06-30-rule-on-hiring-people-to-recite-quran-for-the-dead.md

 ---
+date: 2024-06-30
+group6: true
+hijri: Dhul-Hijjah 24, 1445
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 14409, Question 2
+summary: Reciting the Qur'an for the souls of the dead or reciting it in the graves or hiring someone to recite it is an act of bid`ah and is not permissible.
+tags:
+- alifta
 title: Ruling on hiring people to recite Qur'an for the dead
-date: 2024-06-30
-hijri: Dhul-Hijjah 24, 1445
-source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 14409, Question 2
-category: [quran, funerals, bidah]
-tags: [alifta]
-lang: en
 translation: false
-summary: Reciting the Qur'an for the souls of the dead or reciting it in the graves or hiring someone to recite it is an act of bid`ah and is not permissible.
-group6: true
 ---

 ### Question: